devnulli/devnulli/README.md

   - Time will tell.

 - I think someday I'll write a book about that.
-To safe others from fighting through that on their own.
+Yeeees!

 <!--
 **devnulli/devnulli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.